McIndi/mast.installer/mast/installer/files/contrib/templates/contributing.md

 this section.

 1. Every change needs to start with an issue (the mast.installer repository is a good place to start).
-We will make use oof a new feature on GitHub which allows us to provide our users with issue and pull-request templates.
+We will make use of a feature of GitHub which allows us to provide our users with issue and pull-request templates.
 2. The issue is where discussion should take place regarding the actual problem and possible solutions.
 3. A pull request normally won't be considered until the original issue is at least 24 hours old.
 This is to allow interested parties time to comment.